7.6. Trace¶

 The address executed by the program being run on the device is determined by the device's Program Counter (PC) register.
 A branch or an interrupt causes the PC to not be incremented as it normally would, but instead load in a new address into the register.
 This is called a PC Discontinuity.
 Since trace buffers have a limited size (only 4 PC discontinuities are captured by the MTB), the amount of trace data that is presented in the table will depend on how frequently branches occur in the code.
 For some devices (such as MSPM0Gxxxx), all addresses that were executed between each of the PC Discontinuities will be displayed in the table along with corresponding assembly (Asm), Function, source Line / File / Directory (Dir), and Source code for that address..
 The Discontinuity column uses the => entry to indicate the new address that was loaded into the Program Counter for each PC Discontinuity.
 Note that the Seq. column denotes the PC Discontinuity that each entry is associated with.

 The address executed by the program being run on the device is determined by the device's Program Counter (PC) register.
 A branch or an interrupt causes the PC to not be incremented as it normally would, but instead load in a new address into the register.
 This is called a PC Discontinuity.
 Since trace buffers have a limited size, the amount of trace data that is presented in the table will depend on how frequently branches occur in the code.
-All addresses that were executed between each of the PC Discontinuities will be displayed in the table along with the Opcode and corresponding assembly (Asm), Function, source Line / File / Directory (Dir), and Source code for that address.
-Additional columns for the cycle count (Cycles), and Status codes are also available.
+All addresses that were executed between each of the PC Discontinuities will be displayed in the table along with the Opcode and corresponding assembly (Asm), Function, source Line / File / Directory (Dir), Source code, and cycle count (Cycles) for that address.

 Clicking on an entry in the Core Trace table will: